elgalu/docker-selenium/README.md

 ### Purpose
 The purpose of this project is to have [Selenium][] running as simple and as fast as possible.

+This purpose is augmented by [Zalenium][] a project which uses this one to provide docker-selenium(s) on-demand.

+[Zalenium][] also forwards tests to a Cloud Provider (Sauce Labs, BrowserStack, TestingBot) when necessary.

 <h2 id="official">Official repo</h2>

 Note [SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium) and this one share the same purpose however both projects have diverged considerably in the last two years, some major differences are: